Doctor of Philosophy

 G. Admission to Candidacy

-Full-time students must complete the following requirements within the first two calendar years after enrolling into the PhD program.
+Full-time students must complete the following requirements within the first two calendar years after enrolling into the PhD program:

-• have an approved thesis committee form on file;
+- have an approved thesis committee form on file.

-• complete all prerequisite and core curriculum course requirements of their program;
+- complete all prerequisite and core curriculum course requirements of their program.

-• be admitted into full candidacy for the degree.
+- be admitted into full candidacy for the degree.

 If students are admitted with deficiencies, the appropriate department heads or program directors will provide the students written lists of courses required to remove the deficiencies.
 These lists will be given to the students no later than one week after the start of classes of their first semester in order to allow them to add/drop courses as necessary.
 Completion of prerequisites and deficiencies will be monitored by the department.

 Each program also defines the process for determining whether its students have demonstrated adequate preparation for, and have satisfactory ability to do, high-quality, independent doctoral research in their specialties.
-These requirements and processes are described under the appropriate program headings in the section of this Catalog on Graduate Degree Programs and Description of Courses.
+These requirements and processes are described under the appropriate program headings in the section of this catalog on Graduate Degree Programs and Description of Courses.

-To graduate, all PhD students must submit all required paperwork, apply to graduate, complete the Graduation Check-Out course, complete the Survey of Earned Doctorate and submit the signed Thesis Defense Form by the posted deadlines.
-In addition, PhD students must upload a content approved thesis and have the formatting approved by the posted check-out deadlines.
+To graduate, all PhD students must submit all required paperwork, apply to graduate, complete the graduation checkout course, complete the Survey of Earned Doctorate, and submit the signed Thesis Defense form by the posted deadlines.
+In addition, PhD students must upload a content-approved thesis and have the formatting approved by the posted checkout deadlines.

 H. Thesis Defense

 The doctoral thesis must be based on original research of excellent quality in a suitable technical field, and it must exhibit satisfactory literary merit.
 In addition, the format of the thesis must comply with Mines policy according to the guidelines upheld by the Office of Graduate Studies.
-(Formatting requirements are listed on the Office of Graduate Studies website and students should thoroughly read these guidelines before beginning work on the thesis.)
+(Formatting requirements are listed on the Office of Graduate Studies webpage and students should thoroughly read these guidelines before beginning work on the thesis.)

-The thesis topic must be submitted in the form of a written proposal to the student’s faculty advisor and the Committee.
-The Committee must approve the proposal at least one year before the thesis defense.
+The thesis topic must be submitted in the form of a written proposal to the student’s faculty advisor and the committee.
+The committee must approve the proposal at least one year before the thesis defense.

 The student must pass an oral defense of their thesis during the final semester of studies.
 Students must be registered to defend.
-This oral defense may include an examination of material covered in the student’s course work.
+This oral defense may include an examination of material covered in the student’s coursework.
 The defense will be open to the public.

 I. Time Limitations

-A candidate for a thesis-based Doctoral degree must complete all requirements for the degree within nine years of the date of admission into the degree program.
+A candidate for a thesis-based doctoral degree must complete all requirements for the degree within nine years of the date of admission into the degree program.
 Time spent on approved leaves of absence is included in the nine-year time limit.
 Candidates not meeting the time limitation will be notified and withdrawn from their degree programs.

 Candidates may apply for a one-time extension of this time limitation.
-This application must be made in writing and approved by the candidate's advisor, thesis committee, department head or program director, and the Graduate Dean.
+This application must be made in writing and approved by the candidate's advisor, thesis committee, department head or program director, and the graduate dean.
 The application must include specific timelines and milestones for degree completion.
 If an extension is approved, failure to meet any timeline or milestone will trigger immediate withdrawal from the degree program.

-If the Graduate Dean denies an extension request, the candidate may appeal this decision to the Provost.
-The appeal must be made in writing, must specifically state how the candidate believes the request submitted to the Dean met the requirements of the policy, and must be received no later than 10 business days from the date of notification of the Dean's denial of the original request.
-The Provost's decision is final.
+If the graduate dean denies an extension request, the candidate may appeal this decision to the provost.
+The appeal must be made in writing, must specifically state how the candidate believes the request submitted to the dean met the requirements of the policy, and must be received no later than 10 business days from the date of notification of the dean's denial of the original request.
+The provost's decision is final.